 The above table is based on remuneration committed and costs accrued during the year as charged to the Income Statement.
-The figures exclude estimated bonuses accrued at 31 March 2020 that will be payable later on.
+The figures exclude estimated bonuses accrued on 31 March 2021 that will be payable later on.

-Bank of Baroda (UK) Limited does not remunerate or assess the performance of staff in a way that conflicts with their duty to act in the best interest of the firm's clients.
+The Bank does not remunerate or assess the performance of staff in a way that conflicts with their duty to act in the best interest of the firm's clients.

-Bank of Baroda (UK) Limited ensures that client interest and the right to be treated fairly are not impaired by the remuneration practices adopted by the firm in the short, medium or long term.
+The Bank ensures that client interest and the right to be treated fairly are not impaired by the remuneration practices adopted by the firm in the short, medium or long term.

-Bank of Baroda (UK) does not pay any variable remuneration.
+The Bank does not pay any variable remuneration.